 Arizona residents know all about the heat the Grand Canyon state can carry.
-In fact, summer temperatures can climb up to 120°F in Arizona.
-That means homeowners are left with little choice but to run their AC regularly to keep their families comfortable.
-Most Arizona residents pay about 17% over the national average in monthly electricity expenses, totaling about $181 a month.
+In fact, summer temperatures can climb up to 120°F in Arizona.1 That means homeowners are left with little choice but to run their AC regularly to keep their families comfortable.
+Most Arizona residents pay about 17% over the national average in monthly electricity expenses, totaling about $181 a month.2

-Installing solar panels offer a way to generate clean, abundant solar energy for your home, but they could lighten up your wallet, as well.
-And as a trusted solar company in Arizona, we help homeowners take advantage of solar incentives in Arizona to save money on their solar panels.
+Solar panels can provide clean, abundant solar energy for your home, but they could lighten up your wallet, as well.
+As a trusted solar company in Arizona, we help homeowners take advantage of solar incentives in Arizona to save money on their solar panels.
 Here is our list of solar incentives that make solar panels in Arizona worth your while:

 Federal Solar Tax Credit

-The Solar Investment Tax Credit (ITC), also known as the Federal Solar Tax Credit, allows you to claim 26% of the total cost of installing a solar energy system on your federal taxes.
-Any residential solar energy systems installed after December 31, 2022, will only be eligible for a 22% tax credit.
+The Solar Investment Tax Credit (ITC), also known as the Federal Solar Tax Credit, allows you to claim 30% of the total cost of installing a solar energy system on your federal taxes.
 This coupled with the Arizona Solar Tax Credit will greatly reduce the initial cost burden of installing solar panels for homeowners in Arizona.*

 Arizona Solar Tax Credit